-We let New Zealand down: Stats NZ boss resigns over botched census
+Statistics NZ Liz MacPherson boss resigns over botched Census

 "She has taken full responsibility for what went wrong and she is doing an excellent job fixing it.
 That is what I expect of public service chief executives," he said.

-Tuesday's report - carried out by professional director Murray Jack and former Canadian census assistant chief statistician Connie Graziadei - found management was "slow to react" as it became clear the results were not coming in as expected.
+Tuesday's report - carried out by professional director Murray Jack and former Canadian Census assistant chief statistician Connie Graziadei - found management was slow to react as it became clear the results were not coming in as expected.

 "It is in our view that the focus on online responses and overly optimistic view of 'Stay the course.
-The paper will come,' led to in sufficient action being taken at the appropriate time," they said.
+The paper will come', led to insufficient action being taken at the appropriate time," they said.

-"We could not find evidence of one escalation of key decisions beyond the programme team to the relevant governance boards."

 The report also concluded:

-•There was too much focus on the online work and not enough testing
+• There was too much focus on the online work and not enough testing

-•The design of the survey was feasible but the problem was how it was carried out
+• The design of the survey was feasible but the problem was how it was carried out

-•The budget was big enough – but more funding was needed to cover risks for the change of approach
+• The budget was big enough – but more funding was needed to cover risks for the change of approach

-•Leadership lacked strategic direction and there was too much optimism.
+• Leadership lacked strategic direction and there was too much optimism.

-•The field workforce was too small – only about 40% of the size of that in 2013.
+• The field workforce was too small – only about 40 per cent of the size of that in 2013.

-•There was not enough preparation for offline results – for example only 4800 bilingual packs were printed, making it difficult for Maori to engage.
+• There was not enough preparation for offline results – for example only 4800 bilingual packs were printed, making it difficult for Maori to engage.

-•The costs and impact of the North Canterbury Earthquake – which closed Statistics NZ's offices in November, 2016 – were underestimated.
+• The costs and impact of the North Canterbury earthquake – which closed Statistics NZ's offices in November, 2016 – were underestimated.

+MacPherson admitted on Tuesday that, in hindsight, carrying out the Census after the quake may have been a mistake.

-The report has made 16 recommendations, including that the next census still be held in 2023, saying 2021 would not leave enough time for a safe redesign.
+The report has made 16 recommendations, including that the next Census still be held in 2023, saying 2021 would not leave enough time for a safe redesign.

 It's also called for the creation of an independent body to advise the department on ethics, privacy, security relating to the use of alternative data sources, the establishment of a Design Authority to help set up future surveys, and a Census Board to be installed in the department.

-It was earlier revealed about 11 per cent of the records for 4.7 million people have had to come from other Government departments and information and some information.
+It was earlier revealed about 11 per cent of the records for 4.7 million people have had to come from other government departments and information and some information.

 Most of the data, collected last March, will be released late next month, with the rest to come out by mid-2020.